Medical Detox is Safer than Going Cold Turkey

 What Does Detoxing “Cold Turkey” Mean?

 “Cold turkey” refers to the abrupt cessation of drug or alcohol use, often without any form of medical assistance.
 While the term is commonly used, it doesn’t adequately convey the risks involved.
-When someone decides to quit drinking or using drugs, they can experience a variety of withdrawal symptoms—ranging from mild discomfort to severe, life-threatening conditions.
-The severity and intensity of these symptoms are influenced by factors like the type of substance, the duration and amount of use, and the individual’s physical and mental health.
+When someone decides to quit drinking or using drugs, they can experience a variety of withdrawal symptoms.
+These symptoms can range from mild discomforts to severe, life-threatening conditions.
+The severity and intensity of symptoms is influenced by the type of substance, the duration and amount of use, and the individual’s health.

 The Dangers of Unsupervised Detox